Marek-Sedlacek/W251---DarkNetWeb/README.md

 https://archive.org/download/dnmarchives

-#### Loading Data
+#### Loading
-Contains the scripts for building a Cassandrad DB, extracting data from the raw HTML files, and loading the resulting data to Cassandra
+Scripts for building a Cassandra DB, extracting data from the raw HTML files, and loading the resulting data to Cassandra

-#### Cleaning Data
+#### Cleaning
 Scripts to clean some of the data extracted from the HTML files.
-This includes categorizing products and extracting additional features out of text description fields.
+This includes categorizing products with a machine learning algorithm and extracting additional features out of text description fields.

+#### Analysis
+Exploration and analysis of the data.
+Part of the analysis was done within Spark, but the data was also loaded into Elasticsearch so it could be visually explored using Kibana.

+#### Other Files
+###### Bitcoin Prices.csv
+Daily historical prices of bitcoin in US dollars.
+Used to convert the prices of listings.

+###### Drug Categories.csv
+Lookup table to help classify listings into categories and subcategories.